moody/Waffle/README.md

 - **`Container:SetCrossSize(crossSize?)`** — Sets the fixed size this node takes up within its parent, along the cross axis.
 Works from a container or a leaf.
 Pass `nil` to remove a fixed cross size and let it stretch again.
 No-ops if already that size.
 - **`Container:SetGap(gap?)`** — Sets the space between this container's children.
 Container-only.
 No-ops if already that gap.
 - **`Container:SetPadding(padding?)`** — Sets the space between this container's edge and its children, on all four sides.
 Container-only.
 No-ops if already that padding.
+- **`Container:SetAlign(align?)`** — Sets how this container aligns its own children along the cross axis by default.
+Container-only.
+Pass `nil` to reset to the default (`"STRETCH"`).
+No-ops if already that alignment.
+- **`Container:SetAlignSelf(alignSelf?)`** — Sets how this node aligns itself within its parent along the cross axis, overriding the parent's own `align`.
+Works on any container or leaf.
+Pass `nil` to go back to inheriting it.
+No-ops if already that alignment.
 - **`Container:SetOrder(order?)`** — Sets this node's visual position among its siblings, independent of declaration order.
 Works on any container or leaf.
 Pass `nil` to reset to the default (`0`).
 No-ops if already that order.

 A child (`WaffleFlexNode`), whether given via `options.children` or `AddChild`/`AddRow`/`AddColumn`, accepts: